Updated on February, 2023

 Approximate College Costs And Fees

-This means that approximately 10.8 million students received some type of financial help to complete their studies.
+This means that approximately 9.8 million students received some type of financial help to complete their studies.

 Check out this chart to see how students usually pay for their college fees.

-Then, the 2022 – 2023 academic year’s FAFSA opened October 1, 2021 and will remain open until June 30, 2023.
+FAFSA opened on October 1, 2021, and will remain open until June 30, 2023.

 Why?
 Funds, grants, and loans are issued on a first-come, first-serve basis.
 And since FAFSA funds come from a predetermined federal budget, it will reach a time it runs out!

 An essential piece of information is that you should re-apply every year you’re in school, even if your financial situation hasn’t changed.